MarcoSero/Nimble/README.md

 # Nimble

-CoreData (and iCloud) made *nimble* and fast.
+Core Data (and iCloud) made *nimble* and fast.

 ## Why

 The answer is quite easy.
-I needed a CoreData wrapper with these features:
+I needed a Core Data wrapper with these features:

 - easy setup and easy finders like MagicalRecord has
 - just 2 contexts: one for the main thread and the other for the background ones, because as someone has actually proved, this is much faster than parent+children.
 Read [here](http://floriankugler.com/blog/2013/4/29/concurrent-core-data-stack-performance-shootout) and [here](http://floriankugler.com/blog/2013/5/11/backstage-with-nested-managed-object-contexts)